 There is an opinion from some historians that this place was the inspiration behind Plato’s story of Atlantis.
 This story was mentioned in Plato’s dialogues: Timaeus and Critias.

-The excavation area is very well structured and we were able to walk through the buildings, even inside them.
+The excavation area of Akrotiri is very well structured and we were able to walk through the buildings, even inside them.
 There is a system of modern corridors and pathways for visitors which allows that.

 Along the pathways there is information about what you see and what was the name of a specific square.